 - Pest Problems

 Have the disrepair issues in your home forced you to accommodate unwelcome guests?
-No tenant should live with disease-causing pests; if your landlord has failed in their legal duty to maintain your property and keep pests away, you can make disrepair claims.
+No tenant should live with disease-causing pests; if your landlord has failed in their legal duty to maintain your property and keep pests away, you can make claim for disrepair.
 Even if you are a housing association tenant, you can make a claim for housing association disrepair.

 - Structural Problems